 When you're teaching an employee to sort coins by year, the goal is for them to grasp the broad featuresIn artificial intelligence, a feature is an individual measurable property or characteristic of a phenomenon being observed.
 Choosing informative, discriminating, and independent features is a crucial step for effective algorithms in pattern recognition, classification, and regression.

 See More...See Less... that characterize coins from different eras, rather than memorizing the specific details of each coin in front of them.
 It's akin to guiding a student to understand the principles behind the lessons instead of memorizing the textbook.
-Just as an overzealous student might memorize facts without grasping the underlying concepts, struggling to adapt this knowledge to new problems, an employee might focus too narrowly on the coins they've already handled.
+Just as an overzealous student might memorize facts without grasping the underlying concepts, but struggle to adapt this knowledge to new problems, an employee might focus too narrowly on the coins they've already handled.
 To prevent this sort of "overfittingThis occurs in machine learning when a model learns the training data too well, including its noise and outliers.
 As a result, it performs poorly on new, unseen data because it has essentially memorized the training data rather than learning to generalize.

 See More...See Less..." in training, we introduce a variety of coins from different piles or sets throughout the process, while also ensuring that the modelA model in machine learning is a mathematical representation of a real-world process learned from the data.
 It's the output generated when you train an algorithm, and it's used for making predictions.